Tutorial: Smartphone Marketing – What’s in a Name?

 Want to run your own text analysis in Displayr?
 This is how we analyzed the web pages of different smartphone models to find out what the data reveals about their marketing.

-Make sure you read our post Smartphone Marketing: What's in a Name? before reading on!
+Make sure you read our blog post What’s in a Name?
+A Data Science Analysis of Smartphone Marketing before reading on!

 Creating the first table